 It's important that you aren't just recognizing staff who make a direct financial contribution to the company too, especially if you have retention or morale organizational goals.
 Businesses should be championing employees who work towards improving the company, whether through innovation or by taking charge of social events.

-6. Be as transparency as possible
+6. Be as transparent as possible

 For any performance management system to be truly effective, you need to encourage greater transparency.
 Both from managers to employees and vice versa, it's important that there is open communication.
 This helps foster a more valuable professional relationship and ensures that appraisals are really getting to the heart of what improvements need to be made.
 It will also promote better engagement from employees and ensure they feel empowered to make changes in the business.